hindahhmed/IntroToIM/Final Project.md

 ## Coding proccess:

 Even though putting up the circuit in the Arduino board took a long while, the coding process we would say has been the hardest part in this project.
-The first part of the Arduino coding of making the LEDs flash, the button working, and the force having a response had its challenges but they were easy to overcome.
-But, once we had our circuit working we started working with the rest of the Arduino code that we had to do to link it to P5, this was the most part we struggled with.
+The first part of the Arduino coding of making the LEDs flash, the button working, and the force having a response to its corresponding LED had its challenges but they were easy to overcome.
+However, as aforementioned, we faced difficulty when it came to the force sensors.
+In particular, when it came to coding how the player would get a point when pressing the force sensor when the LED was low.
+When we initially started coding this function, the values given out when the force sensor was pressed were very high, and did not correlate to a point.
+However, once we had our circuit working we started working with the rest of the Arduino code that we had to do to link it to P5, this was the most part we struggled with.
 The merging of sending Arduino to P5 has been a bit tricky for the both of us, but while researching, and testing the codes we mananged to make it work by also going through Github with the resources as well as going through old p5 and Arduino codes where we found bits and pieces of extra help from.

 ## Hardships during coding process: